Xyvir/iex.run/.github/readme.md

    -Launch stub app from cmd.exe instead
    -type out the full invocation from powershell once to initialize (curl.exe iex.run | iex)
    -manually add iex.run download location to user $path (note; this entry will not be removed by uninstall script)

-- cmd.exe invocation can only be used to install the stub script; 'curl iex.run/sciptname | cmd' will ignore scriptname
-   >Workarounds:
-    Use 'curl iex.run | cmd' to install the stub script first then 'iex.run sciptname' to download and run the script.

 - stub helper script can only be used programatically inside .ps1 files and not batch files.
 - iex.run assumes HTTPS is not enforced in Github Pages to require fewer keystrokes; it will not work if Github Pages works.